maguila-gus25/Tests-of-Learning-Web/README.md

-Litteraly tests of learning html/css and in the future will be also JavaScript
+Litteraly tests of learning html/css and in the future there will be also JavaScript